15 Inspiring Patio Designs With A Fire Pit For The Cooler Months

-Make the most of the view with a centrepiece for your outdoor furnishings that will point to your surroundings.
+Make the most of the view with a centerpiece for your outdoor furnishings that will point to your surroundings.
 No matter the shape of your patio, a traditional fire pit is a perfect way to lure your guests to sit back and relax, immersing themselves in the view and all your property has to offer.
-Tying in the nautical theme with sand underfoot, don’t be surprised with an outdoor patio like this, if sunset drinks tend to linger a little longer into the late night hours.
+Tying in the nautical theme with sand underfoot, don’t be surprised with an outdoor patio like this if sunset drinks tend to linger a little longer into the late night hours.

 7. Shape Up

 When choosing a fire pit for your outdoor entertaining area, think carefully about the shape and how the fire pit will play into the rest of your courtyard design.
-While a round firepit is perfect for intimate family nights roasting marshmallows, this square fire pit design is a more modern design for encouraging evenings of a long conversation.
+While a round firepit is perfect for intimate family nights roasting marshmallows, this square fire pit design is a more modern design for encouraging evenings of long conversation.
 Its long, narrow silhouette works beautifully with the modern coastal seating, while the surrounding grey concrete tiles and stacked stone walling in similar tones create a sense of serene cohesion.
-Creating a beautiful focal point for chairs to gather around, this shape invites the perfect meeting place for drinks, nibbles and evenings of entertaining.
+Creating a beautiful focal point for chairs to gather around, this shape invites the perfect meeting place for drinks, nibbles, and evenings of entertaining.

 8. Surround Yourself With Nature

 Create your very own backyard oasis by surrounding your firepit with lush greenery.
 A mixture of textures and heights will add interest to the courtyard while encouraging calm and relaxation.
 This simple outdoor firepit design mixes natural elements, such as stone flooring and timber seating, all surrounded by verdant greenery.
-The light concrete colour of the simplistic yet elegant fire pit pops beautifully against the earthy tones around it, creating a private retreat in your own bay-overlooking backyard.
+The light concrete color of the simplistic yet elegant fire pit pops beautifully against the earthy tones around it, creating a private retreat in your own bay-overlooking backyard.

 9. Minimalist Fire Pit

-A minimalist fire pit helps bring warmth to your patio design while still letting other elements, for example, pavers, seating or greenery, really sing.
+A minimalist fire pit helps bring warmth to your patio design while still letting other elements, for example, pavers, seating, or greenery, really sing.
 In this paver patio, an open basin cast iron fire pit works like a piece of sculptural art.
-A sleek, simple design, it centres the space and contrasts beautifully with the warm wood of the bench seating and the cool tones of the gravel and pavers.
+A sleek, simple design, it centers the space and contrasts beautifully with the warm wood of the bench seating and the cool tones of the gravel and pavers.
 By adding a sizable armchair and comfortable cushions, the space is transformed into the perfect evening retreat on a cool evening.